 The Undertaker defeated Triple H in Hell in a Cell – This was one for the ages as expected.
 Shawn Michaels was the special referee and added to the drama in the match by trying to look out for the well-being of both competitors.
 Jim Ross came out and called this one, which made it even more special.
 This was a brutal near 45 minutes, and in the end, The Undertaker went 20-0.
 In a rare moment, The Undertaker actually assisted Shawn Michaels in helping Triple H out after the match.

 Team Johnny defeated Team Teddy – This one was a pretty typical 12 man tag with each team wearing their team’s t-shirt in the match.
 The finish saw Zack Ryder in the ring ready to go for the win, but Eve jumped in the ring to encourage Zack, but that opened up for a Skull Crushing Finale, winning the match for Team Johnny.
 John Laurinaitis is now in control of both RAW and Smackdown.

 CM Punk defeated Chris Jericho to retain the WWE Championship – This was a great match as expected.
 Great back and forth action after a slow start, finishing up with Punk making Jericho tap to the Anaconda Vice.

 Some people loved it, some people hated it, but everyone is talking about it.
-Finally this year FELT like WrestleMania with the matches to back it up.
+Finally, this year FELT like WrestleMania with the matches to back it up.
 In recent years it’s felt like just the NAME WrestleMania is what WWE was riding on, just giving us good matches but nothing ONCE IN A LIFETIME.
-This year they did it right, and the happy ending along with the fans reaction are what legendary WrestleManias are made of.
+This year they did it right, and the happy ending along with the fans’ reaction is what legendary WrestleManias are made of.